idon0019/Psychic-Coders-Force-of-Punch-Project/README.md

 TODO:

-Still working on scaling the x-axis with dates.
+Working on scaling the x-axis with dates.
-Still working on adding a touch listener to the data points.
+~~Still working on adding a touch listener to the data points.~~ Touch listener added.
+Working on formatting Toast text.